jhale/selected-topics-in-mmcs/README.md

 ### Description

-In this seminar series we will discover some classic papers that have had a huge impact on the field of Industrial Mathematics.
+In this seminar series we will discover some classic papers that have had a huge impact on the field of Computational Sciences and Mathematical Modelling.
 As well as understanding the technical content of the papers, you will be encouraged to form a broader view of the history of the field, to understand the context of these important developments, and to see how those advances have influenced modern industrial practice.
 The course and its content will be student-led following the framework outlined below.

 ### Assessment